icyflame/gnucash-xml-to-ledger-dat/README.md

 > A script to convert GNUCash's XML file to Ledger's dat file

+[convert.pl](./convert.pl) is the script to convert GnuCash's uncompressed XML file to a Ledger journal.
+I run it using Perl 5.26 on a computer running Ubuntu 18.04.

+The file formats for ledger and hledger are very similar, I have been able to generate repors using hledger for the dat file created by the conversion script.

 **Note:** There are [other scripts][1] which do the same thing as the Perl script in this repository.